pwittlinger/02476_mlops_group36/README.md

 ### What framework are you going to use (Kornia, Transformer, Pytorch-Geometrics)
 The [Transformers](https://github.com/huggingface/transformers) framework provided by HuggingFace provides high-performance NLP models suitable for a wide range of application - including text summarization.
-### How to you intend to include the framework into your project

 ### What data are you going to run on (initially, may change)
 The [CNN Dailymail](https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail) Dataset contains approximately 300k new articles.